romainzimmer/MARL-Project/README.md

 The **CommNetLever** model is used for a simple lever pulling task proposed by S. Sukhbaatar, A. Szlam,and R. Fergus in their original paper.
 This model can be trained with supervised learning or REINFORCE algorithm.

 The **CommNetPP (Predator-Prey)** model is a slightly modified version of the original CommNet architecture with GRU modules where agents can decide whether or not they want to communicate.
 This model is trained with REINFORCE algorithm and is used to solve a Predator-Prey task.
+We found that depending on the communication cost, predators communicated more or less which impacted a lot their ability to catch the prey.

 All the experimentations we carried out for this project can be found in CommNet.ipynb.